Departamento-de-Engenharia-Informatica/lei-24-s2-1db-g022/docs/sprintA/us03/01.requirements-engineering/Readme.md

 >
 > each doc type has specific formats like taxpayer number, Citizen Card ou passport.

+> **Question:** When creating a collaborator with an existing name ...
+What the system do?
+>
+> What characteristics are important to success the register?
+>
+> **Answer:** It's not common and most improbable to have different individual with same name in the same context, however it’s ID documentation number should be unique for sure.
+>
+>I believe that question was already answered, name, birthdate, admission date, id doc type, id doc number, contact info (email, mobile), address.

 ### 1.3.
 Acceptance Criteria

+* **AC1:** name, birthdate, admission date, address, contact info (mobile and email), ID doc type and respective number should be provided by HRMAll required fields must be filled in.
-* **AC1:** All required fields must be filled in.
+* **AC2:** All required fields must be filled in.
-* **AC2:** When creating a task with an existing reference, the system must reject such operation and the user must be able to modify the typed reference.
+* **AC2:** id doc number must be unique.

-### 1.4.
+* ### 1.4.
 Found out Dependencies

 * There is a dependency on "US02 - Register a job" as there must be at least one job to register a collaborator.